dblock/slack-gamebot2/README.md

 API for team China is off.
 ```

+You will need a token to use the API, DM the bot `set token xyz`, then pass `X-Api-Token: xyz` in a header to the API.

 #### gamebot set unbalanced on|off

-Allow unbalanced challenges with different number of opponents.
+Allow unbalanced challenges with different numbers of opponents.

 ```
 gamebot set unbalanced on